-Liposuction should not be used as a substitute for diet and/or exercise, or as a treatment for obesity, sagging skin, or cellulite.
+It is important to understand that Liposuction Miami procedures should not be used as a substitute for diet and/or exercise, or as a treatment for obesity, sagging skin, or cellulite.

 Power Assisted Liposuction (PAL) extracts fat via smaller incisions with a mechanical cannula, requiring less manual effort especially in fibrous body parts.
-Risks and complications are less than with manual liposuction since this method is quicker to perform.
-This type of liposuction also tends to leave less bruising and has a shorter recovery time because it doesn’t employ much force to release the excess fat in patients.
+Risks and complications are less than with manual lipo since this method is quicker to perform.
+PAL also tends to leave less bruising and has a shorter recovery time because it doesn’t employ much force to release the excess fat in patients.
 And, there are no accidental burns, as the procedure uses no heat.
-MicroAire’s PAL® LipoSculptor™ is a US patented instrument that surgeons use to perform Power Assisted Liposuction (PAL).
-Its trademark technique does not require as much physical effort as lipoplasty, using reciprocating motion rather than rotating motion once the cannula is inside the tissue.
+MicroAire’s PAL® LipoSculptor™ is a US patented instrument that surgeons use to perform PAL.
+Its trademark technique does not require as much physical effort as traditional lipoplasty, using reciprocating motion rather than rotating motion once the cannula is inside the tissue.
 This allows for a better experience for doctors as well as patients.
 Since the PAL® LipoSculptor does not require heat, as with ultrasonic and laser devices, there are no accidental burns.

 Ultrasonic Assisted Liposuction (UAL) uses ultrasound to disrupt the fat cells, making the removal of fat easier, reducing the chances of bleeding complications, trauma and bruising.
 The liquefied fat can be drained as its being liquefied or afterwards.
 This technique is seen as less traumatic and more efficient than other methods, and gives the doctor more control when contouring the body, producing softer, smoother results and better definition.
 It also produces more skin tightening during the post-operative period.
 This plastic surgery can be performed on both men and women, in the male breast area, abdomen and back.

 Laser Liposuction, such Smart Lipo or Slim Lipo, uses a laser beam to disrupt the fatty tissue to prevent fat cells from storing more fat.
 The procedure helps remove localized fat in the chest, male breasts, abdomen, back, hips, thighs and knees.
-It is a minimally invasive form of liposuction, which allows for a quick recovery and results in less bruising, inflammation and bleeding when compared to traditional liposuction.
+It is minimally invasive, which allows for a quick recovery and results in less bruising, inflammation and bleeding when compared to the traditional procedure.

-There are both mental and physical benefits from liposuction.
-It is considered a very effective and safe method of removal of excess body fat.
-Among other Liposuction benefits are the safe removal of body fat from trouble areas of the body that don’t seem to respond to non-evasive treatments or exercise, and the improved appearance of cellulite.
+There are both mental and physical benefits from Liposuction.
+It is considered a very effective and safe method of removal of excess body fat, especially from trouble areas that don’t respond to non-invasive treatments or exercise.

 Minimal risks are associated with Power Assisted Liposuction (PAL) including uneven, wrinkled, and/or loose skin that can tighten over time.
 In addition, there may be moderate changes in the pigmentation of treated area.